 Temperature Matters For Sperm Count

 Sperm are incredibly sensitive to heat, which you may recall from sixth grade sex ed class is the only reason your scrotum exists.

-“The testicles live in a place that’s two degrees cooler than the rest of your body — that’s why your scrotum is the way it is,” says Dr. Movassaghi.
-The upshot here is that if you’re heating your bean bag, you’re defeating the purpose of having one in the first place.
+“The testicles live in a place that’s two degrees cooler than the rest of your body — that’s why your scrotum is the way it is,” says Movassaghi.
+The upshot here is that if you’re heating your balls, you’re defeating the purpose of having them in the first place.
 “Jacuzzis, hot tubs, saunas — these are all bad.”
 So is anything else that might raise the temperature of your testicles.

 A good rule to follow is if it feels warm on your crotch, it’s probably bad for your balls.
 Research also suggests that keeping your cell phone out of your front pocket is better for your sperm count, and some theories hold it’s because carrying your iPhone in this fashion is akin to keeping a tiny space heater in your pants.
 Other theories suggest a mobile device’s constant barrage of radio frequency waves, a form of non-ionic radiation, could also be bad for sperm development.

-Boxers or Briefs Don’t Affect Your Sperm.
-Just Don’t Wear Bike Shorts
+Briefs Don’t Affect Your Sperm — Just Don’t Wear Bike Shorts

 Get Moving to Increase Sperm Count

 Cycling aside, you should find ways to get moving.
 According to a study published in the British Journal of Sports Medicine, men who watch more than 20 hours of television per week had sperm counts that were 44% lower than those who watched little TV.